cksystemsteaching/selfie/README.md

 ...
 ```

 Handling around 100k exceptions took *OS* around 226 instructions each, mostly for exceptions caused by timer interrupts, so there you go.
 Context switching is part of handling any exception.
-Selfie can therefore perform context switching in no more than 226 instructions.
+Selfie can apparently perform context switching, at least on average, in no more than 226 instructions.

+> Again, from composability to compositionality

+Constructing a complex system from components requires the components to be *composable*.
+We have already seen that at the level of programming language elements such as expressions and statements.
+Moreover, reasoning about system correctness at scale requires deriving system correctness from component correctness.
+However, this only works if the composition of individual components is *compositional*, at least to some degree.
+In other words, at least the relevant behavior of individual components is not supposed to change when composed into a system.

-> Isolation
+> Process versus thread

+Operating systems provide compositionality of program execution at various degrees of isolation, from software *processes* down to program *threads* within a process.
+Intuitively, a process provides an execution environment for a program that isolates program execution from any other process running on the same system yet while still sharing some system resources such as the file system among all processes.
+A thread is an execution environment within a process that isolates program execution from any other thread running within the process yet while sharing all process resources except the CPU and the stack segment in memory.

 > Virtual Machine

+Virtual machine monitors increase isolation from process to machine level through the notion of a *virtual machine* that behaves like a *physical machine*.
+In other words, virtual machine monitors provide compositionality of program execution at the level of physical machines.
+Intuitively, a virtual machine provides an execution environment for a program that isolates program execution from any other virtual machine running on the same system without sharing any system resources, at least virtually.
+In principle, a program cannot determine whether it is running on a virtual machine or a physical machine.

 > Virtual Memory